 About Foster Grandparents

 The Foster Grandparent Program serves a dual purpose in that it provides income-eligible adults, age 55 and older, with meaningful volunteer opportunities, while also meeting critical community needs by serving children with exceptional needs.
 The program is primarily funded by AmeriCorps and has been operating nation-wide since 1965.
-There are seventeen service areas in Texas, eight of which are administered by Texas Health and Human Services.
+There are 17 service areas in Texas, eight of which are administered by Texas Health and Human Services.

 What are Foster Grandparent Volunteers?